-Happy World Oceans Day 2020 | EarthSky.org
+Happy World Oceans Day 2021

 World Oceans Day has been celebrated every year on June 8 since 1992.
-It’s a day to raise awareness about how we’re connected — no matter where we live — to the oceans, and about what we can do to protect ocean habitats.
-This year’s theme – announced by United Nations World Oceans Day 2020 – is Innovation for a Sustainable Ocean.
-The day is meant to focus on new ideas, techniques, and products for a more sustainable management of our oceans’ resources.
+It’s a day to raise awareness about how we’re connected to the oceans – no matter where we live on Earth – and what we can do to protect ocean habitats.
+This year’s theme – announced by United Nations World Oceans Day 2021 – is The Ocean: Life and Livelihoods.
+The day is meant to shed light on the wonder of the ocean and how it’s our life source, supporting humanity and every other organism on Earth.
+Go here to participate in today’s fully virtual World Oceans Day celebration.
+Events happen all day.
+Here’s a calendar of additional events around the world.

-It’s widely recognized that Earth’s oceans are critical to human survival.
-More than half the oxygen in our atmosphere is generated, via photosynthesis, by phytoplankton and seaweed in oceans.
+Earth’s oceans are critical to human survival.
+More than half the oxygen in our atmosphere is generated via photosynthesis by phytoplankton and seaweed in oceans.
 Millions of people depend on fish and other marine animals for food.
-Research in some marine organisms have led to the development of new medications; for example, the drug Remdesivir, an antiviral medication currently being evaluated in clinical trials as a treatment for COVID-19, contains compounds that are found in some sea sponges.
+Research in some marine organisms have led to the development of new medications.
 Earth’s climate is regulated by ocean currents known as global conveyor belts.

 Perhaps the best reason we’ve seen to celebrate and protect Earth’s oceans comes from the 2013 video below, featuring Sylvia Earle, who is a National Geographic Society Explorer-in-Residence and perhaps the world’s most recognized living oceanographer.
 In the video, among other things, Earle says: